 Reacting to network changes.
 In cases of network updates like link failures, CODER only needs to re-compile the NTA for impacted packet classes.
 Thus, the recompilation overhead depends only on #impacted packet classes.
 Here, we use the NTA of dns-defense on the IGen 80-switch topology with 10K demands, and after computing a solution, we randomly fail one of the links.
-We observe that one link failure can impact 93 packet classes on average, and Figure 10 reports that CODER can re-compile the NTA within 1.6s for all cases.
-This means that CODER can fast react to network changes with incremental compilation.
+We observe that one link failure can impact 93 packet classes on average, and Fig. 10 reports that CODER can re-compile the NTA within 1.6s for all cases.